obss/trapper/README.md

 ## Why You Should Use Trapper

-- You are a `transformers` user for quite some time now.
+- You have been a `transformers` user for quite some time now.
 However, you started to feel that some computation steps could be standardized through new abstractions.
 You wish to reuse the scripts you write for data processing, post-processing etc with different models/tokenizers easily.
 You would like to separate the code from the experiment details, mix and match components through configuration files while keeping your codebase clean and free of duplication.

 - You are an `AllenNLP` user who is really happy with the dependency-injection